kansoft/currency-converter/README.md

 ## Features
 The module adds a website subpage to a Magento v.2 based store with a form that allows you to convert a Ruble exchange rate into Polish zloty.
+The module uses an external API to get current exchange rate (http://api.nbp.pl/en.html).

 ## Requirements